 Non-EU organisations processing the personal data of EU citizens must appoint a representative located in the EU.

 Independent supervisory authorities

-Under current Irish legislation, the Data Protection Commissioner is responsible for supervising data protection in Ireland.
-Under the GDPR, each member state will have one or more independent public authorities responsible for monitoring the application of the Regulation.
-In Ireland, under the Data Protection Act 2018, the Data Protection Commissioner has been replaced with a Data Protection Commission.
+Under previous Irish legislation, the Data Protection Commissioner was responsible for supervising data protection in Ireland.
+Under the GDPR, each EU member state must have one or more independent public authorities responsible for monitoring the application of the Regulation.
+In Ireland, this supervisory authority is the Data Protection Commission.

-- Monitor and the enforce the application of the GDPR
+- Monitor the enforce the application of the GDPR

 - Promote public awareness of the rules and rights around data processing

 - Advise the Government on data protection issues

 - Promote awareness among controllers and processors of their obligations

 - Provide information to individuals about their data protection rights